Antoine-Léonce Michaux

-Antoine-Léonce Michaux (born November 6, 1822 in Basse-Terre, Guadeloupe, and died January 20, 1893, France) was Governor General for French India in the Second French Colonial Empire under the French Third Republic.
+Antoine-Léonce Michaux (November 6, 1822, in Basse-Terre, Guadeloupe – January 20, 1893, France) was governor general for French India in the Second French Colonial Empire under the French Third Republic.

 Life

-Antoine-Léonce Michaux join the French Navy in 1841, Clerk the Navy in 1845, Help Commissioner in 1848 and Deputy Commissioner in 1855.
-He's Authorising Officer in 1860, in residence at Guadeloupe, with Napoleon Bontemps.
-He became the Assistant Commissioner in 1861.
+Michaux joined the French Navy in 1841, clerk in the Navy in 1845, help commissioner in 1848 and deputy commissioner in 1855.
+He was authorising officer in 1860, in residence at Guadeloupe, with Napoleon Bontemps.
+He became the assistant commissioner in 1861.
 He was promoted Chevalier of the légion d'honneur on December 31, 1863.
-He was promoted to Commissioner General of the Navy in 1866.
-He's in 1869, in residence at New Caledonia, Authorising Officer, with the Rear Admiral Charles Guillain.
+He was promoted to commissioner general of the Navy in 1866.
+He was in 1869, in residence at New Caledonia, authorising officer, with the Rear Admiral Charles Guillain.
 He was elevated to Officer of the Légion d'honneur in 1872.
-From 1876 to 1877, he was Head for the protectorate over the Kingdom of Tahiti.
-He's then paymaster general in Martinique around 1879.
-He was briefly Governor General for French India in 1871 (June–November).
+From 1876 to 1877, he was head for the protectorate over the Kingdom of Tahiti.
+He was then paymaster general in Martinique around 1879.
+He was briefly governor general for French India in 1871 (June–November).